sweattep/modern_quotes/README.md

 >I told myself, "All right, if you screw me, I'm going to screw you twice as hard."

+>I was almost questioning like, ‘Damn man, maybe I should have stayed in school and figured something else out.’
+Like, ‘I don’t know if I made the right decision getting in the car

 >just a little better the next time

 >What will be the food of the future?